 Drugs can be classified in many ways.
 They can be grouped according to:

 - effect on the body (the specific effect on the central nervous system)

 - source of the substance (synthetic or plant)

 - risk status (dangerous/safe).1

-Stimulants accelerate messages between the brain and the body.
+Stimulants accelerate messages travelling between the brain and body.
 They can make a person feel more awake, alert, confident or energetic.
 They can also cause a person to feel anxious, aggressive or paranoid.
 Common stimulants include methamphetamine (ice), amphetamines, cocaine, nicotine and caffeine.